writtensoftware/writtensoftware.github.io/_posts/2013-07-07-app-wide-configuration-ruby.md

 date:   2013-07-07
 categories: posts
 ---
-This is a brief post that I thought would be relevant to many Ruby developers since it concerns what I think is the most straightforward and Ruby-ish pattern for storing your app-wide configuration info.
+This is a brief post that I thought would be relevant to many Ruby developers since it concerns what I think is the most straightforward and Ruby-ish pattern for storing app-wide configuration info.
 Even though this pattern is pretty simple, it took me a surprisingly long to devise and standardize on across my apps (mostly because there's a million trivial "good enough" ways to stash you're global configuration options).
 Note: this pattern is really for pure Ruby projects and/or gems.
 In you're Rails apps you're likely best off stashing your config variables in Rails.application.configuration.

     module SomeApp
       class Configuration